IuliaStoichescu/GradleExercise/README.md

 ```

 This will create a `build/install` folder, which will contain the distribution of the application.
-The build.install folder will contain the following structure:
+The `build/install` folder will contain the following structure:

 ```txt
 build/install